THOMASELOVE/500-classes-2024/project/proposal1.md

 Investigator | Title
 :------------: | :---------------------------------------------------------------------------
-Karlo Toljan | Outcomes in posterior reversible encephalopathy syndrome based on history of hypertension Sriram Satyavolu | Needs a title ("Studying Obesity in NHANES") Miza Salim Hammoud | To come
+Karlo Toljan | Outcomes in posterior reversible encephalopathy syndrome based on history of hypertension Sriram Satyavolu | The Paradoxical Association Between Food Insecurity and Obesity Miza Salim Hammoud | To come
 Akhil S.G. | To come
 Sam	Rodgers-Melnick | Effectiveness of Music Therapy on Length of Stay and Opioid Utilization